Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 This used to be a secret mantra in the sampraday, but it has now been wide spread and chanted by all.

 Sri Nimbark Acaryaji as well as Sri Hari Vyas Dev Acaryaji have also given very special importance to the name and worship of Radharani.
 Therefor you will find many Nimbarki's also chanting `Radhe Radhe` as well.

-When the Nimbarki's perform dhyaan they meditate between their eye brows, focused on their bindi meditating on Radha Krishna, the yog pit (a mandala where Radha and Krishna and the sakhi's live) and or lila.
+One of the type of Dhyaana that the Nimbarki's perform dhyaan they meditate focusing between their eyebrows or on their bindi, meditating on Radha Krishna, the yog pit (a mandala where Radha and Krishna and the sakhi's live) and or lila.

 The name, form, qualities and past times of Sri Sri Radha Krishna are seen to be non different from each other.
 Therefor Dhyaan, Naam Jaap, Srimad Bhagavatam and Maha Vani Gayaan(Chanting) are all the same.

 ## Moksha
-There are different types of moksha available as stated in the Vedic literature, such as merging with Brahman, residing in Vaikuntha with Sriman Narayan, Nrsinga or in Ayodha with Sri Ramachandra assuming varies eternal forms.

-But the type of moksha that they desired in the Nimbark sampraday is to become the servant of Sri Yugal Sarkar(Radha Krishna) to and reside with them in their eternal abode in `Sri Vrindavan Dham`.
+The type of moksha that is desired in the Nimbark sampraday is to attain an eternal spiritaul body, become the servant of Sri Yugal Sarkar(Radha Krishna) and to reside with them in their eternal abode `Sri Vrindavan Dham`.

 It is a state of awareness of full identity with the divine couple Sri Sri Radha Krishna.

 ## Saints
-One of the most important Acarya's in the sampraday is `Sri Hari Vyas Deva Acharyaji` who appeared some where around the 14th century, though there is not clear evidence for the exact date.
+One of the most important Acarya's in the sampraday is `Sri Hari Vyas Deva Acharyaji` who appeared some where around the 14th century.
 He wrote a highly confidential and extremely important book in the sampraday called `Maha Vani`, which deals with the intimate past times of Radha Krishna in Vrindavan Dham.
-But even to this day not all due to its confidential nature not all Nimbarki's read this book as one needs qualification to deal with its high subject matter or some Nimbark tyagi's  choose to rather focus more on tapasya, naam jap and dhyaan.
+But due to its confidential nature not all Nimbarki's read this book, as one needs qualification to deal with its high subject matter or some Nimbark tyagi's choose to rather focus more on tapasya, naam jap and dhyaan.

 Other very well know saints that come from the Nimbark sampraday is `Jayadev Goswami` who wrote `Gita Govinda` and `Swami Haridas` who founded the `Haridas sampraday`.